controlflow/dj-toolkit/README.md

-# dj-toolkit
-Just a collection of samples for DJing
+Just a collection of free samples, mostly claps and effects